ajithrnayak/ajith_blog/content/posts/2020-02-20---Set-up-dev-env-on-macOS/index.md

 path: "/set-up-dev-env-on-macOS"
 category: "iOS Development"
 tag: "Developer Guide"
-excerpt: "A quick step-by-step guide to setup a mac for development."
+excerpt: "I got a new Macbook and I'm about to set it up for work.
+As developers, we have all been there.
+Oftentimes, when we switch to new jobs.
+And, this is my quick step-by-step guide to setup a mac for development."
 ---

-A quick step-by-step guide to setup a mac for development.
+I got a new Macbook and I'm about to set it up for work.
+As developers, we have all been there.
+Oftentimes, when we switch to new jobs.
+And, this is my quick step-by-step guide to setup a mac for development.

 Currnet version: